anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-05.md

 # Module 5.
-Cloud Storage buckets
+Create Cloud Storage buckets

 In this section, we will provision GCS buckets for Spark, dataproc, code, data, notebooks. <br>